Osiris-Team/AutoPlug-Client/README.md

 - `AutoPlug-Client.jar` gets exported to the `AP-TEST-SERVER` folder, for further testing

 ## AutoPlug-Client | Libraries
+Note that this list may be outdated.
+Check the [pom.xml](/pom.xml) file for our current dependencies.
 - [AutoPlug-Core](https://github.com/Osiris-Team/AutoPlug-Core) contains frequently used code accross all AutoPlug projects in one jar.
 - [Dream-Yaml](https://github.com/Osiris-Team/Dream-Yaml) is used for handling YAML files.
 - [Better-Thread](https://github.com/Osiris-Team/Better-Thread) enables display of 'live-tasks'.
-- For console coloring and task display [Jansi](https://github.com/fusesource/jansi) is used.
+- For console coloring and task display [Jansi](https://github.com/fusesource/jansi) and [Jline](https://github.com/jline/jline3) is used.
-- [HtmlUnit](https://htmlunit.sourceforge.io/) simulates a browser and enables downloading plugin updates.
 - [Zip4j](https://github.com/srikanth-lingala/zip4j) to unpack and handle jar/zips.
 - Server restarts are scheduled with [Quartz](http://www.quartz-scheduler.org/).